-- 1. Compare the alternate scores.
-The lowest team member score is the alternate score. - 2.
-Compare the total team scores for the problem solving component and the higher scoring team is the winner. - 3.
+- 1. Compare the fourth scores.
+The lowest team member score is the fourth score.
+The highest fourth score will be the winner. - 2.
+Compare the total team scores for the problem-solving component and the higher scoring team is the winner. - 3.
 Compare the total team scores for the written test component and the higher scoring team is the winner. - 4.
 If these methods fail to break the tie, co-winners will be declared and a run-off event will be held to determine which team will represent North Carolina at the National FFA Convention.
-The run-off event will follow the same rules as the state event.
+The run- off event will follow the same rules as the state event.

-Procedure for Determining the Event High Scorer When Scores are Tied for Individual Participants
+Procedure for Determining the Event High Scorer When Scores are tied for Individual Participants